Kazuhiko Nishi: Bankruptcy proceedings

 In March 2023, Nishi was going through bankruptcy proceedings in Japan — a situation that reportedly arose from bad debts he inherited from his departure from ASCII.
 At April 23, 2025 Nishi claims on his X/Twitter account that his decision was also to sign on as a guarantor for a friend's business loan.
 Nishi offered an update on the situation, stating that these proceedings had now ended and that his debt (believed to total 11.5 billion yen) has now been discharged.

-According to an old article from The New York Times Nishi "flaunted his wealth with a flamboyant style that has included dashing from meeting to meeting by helicopter".
-In that same article Nishi is also called "more a visionary and charismatic salesman than an engineer", the article which describes a profile of the fallen former ASCII businessman Nishi, and how the bankruptcy happened, is written by The New York Times author Andrew Pollack.